-- 1. All first-year students are notified by DCE during first summer semester that name badges must be purchased before student are allowed to go on their first clinical. - 2.
+- 1. All first-year students are notified by DCE during the first summer semester that name badges must be purchased before student are allowed to go on their first clinical. - 2.
 Students must purchase an official WSSU name badge. - 3.
 DCE will notify students of proper procedure - 4.
-If a student's name badge is lost, they will need to contact the manager so that another name badge can be ordered.
-There will be a charge to replace it. - 5.
-The department program administrator will collect the money from each student in the class make a list of names and forward the names to Custom Engraving for badges to be made. - 6.
+If a student's name badge is lost, they will need to contact the department administrator so that another name badge can be ordered.
+The student will be financially responsible to replace the name badge. - 5.
+The department program administrator will collect the money from each student in the class, make a list of names and forward the names to Custom Engraving for badges to be made. - 6.
 Once the name badges are purchased and disbursed, students are to keep their name badge for all (4) four clinical rotations. - 7.
-It is a legal requirement that each student wear a name badge at all times during a clinical rotation.
+It is a legal requirement that each student always wear a name badge during a clinical rotation.
 If a facility requires a facility specific name badge, the student may wear that name badge instead of the WSSU name badge for that clinical internship.

-Approved 01/12/2004
+Approved 01/12/2004; Reaffirmed 05/2023